Saisivakumar1289/Git_Automation/README.md

 # Git_Automation
 It is an automation project on Git and Github.
 The technologies used for this project are python,selenium(python).
-For the automation purpose i used Chrome browser.
+For the automation purpose I used Chrome browser.